apache/spark/docs/sql-ref-syntax-qry-select-pivot.md

 ### Description

 The `PIVOT` clause is used for data perspective.
-We can get the aggregated values based on specific column values, which will be turned to multiple columns used in `SELECT  Clause`.
+We can get the aggregated values based on specific column values, which will be turned to multiple columns used in `SELECT` clause.
 The `PIVOT` clause can be specified after the table name or subquery.

 ### Syntax